keksnicoh/ReaderT-OpenProduct-Environment/README.md

         in  result `shouldBe` ["foo", "1", "2"]
 ```

-while in a real application receiving the current time might be setup as follows
+while the runtime environment might be setup as follows

 ```bash
 let